ian-davis-1995/SocialMediaEmulator/README.md

 A short preview of the types of events available includes:

 - ExperimentFinished
 - MouseClickedElement
 - MouseEnteredElement
 - MouseLeftElement
 - MouseMove
 - MulitChoiceAnswerChanged
 - PostCameIntoView
 - PostLeftView
 - PostRepliesOpened
 - PostRepliesClosed
 - PriorKnowledgeAnswerChanged (no longer used)
 - ReplyCameIntoView
 - ReplyLeftView
 - RequiredResponseCriteriaMet: used for Qualtrics.
 A message is sent to the Qualtrics window and is used to enable the next page button in qualtrics when the required emulator criteria is met.
 - StorySegmentRead
 - UnhandledError: Raised whenever an unhandled error happens in the emulator
 - UserScrolledFeed
 - UserScrolledPopup
 - UserScrolledReplies

 All user interaction handling is done inside [user_interaction_tracker.js](social_media_emulator/frontend/emulator/src/user_interaction_tracker.js#L88)

+# Technology Stack

+The social media emulator is built with the following technologies:

+- Python 3.10.x
+- Cherrypy 18.9.0
+- NodeJS 21.7
+- ReactJS 17.x

 ## Getting Started